How Long Do Tanning Lotions Last?

 What happens if you use an old self-tanner?

-The ingredients that help to care for your skin might not be as effective either, so your skin might be left dry after using the self-tanner.
+The ingredients that help care for your skin might not be as effective, so your skin may be left dry after using the self-tanner.

 How do you remove self-tanner?